Nascity/Nascity/README.md

 # Hi, I am Nascity
-Developer from the Republic of Korea who is interested in operating systems.
+Developer from the Republic of Korea who is interested in operating systems and network.

 # Interested in...
 * Operating system
+* Network (Layer 2-4)
 * Computation theory
 * Meteorology
 * Physics